-3.1.1.
-Locke.
-Kitcher says that the reality of species consists in a correspondence between species classifications and the objective structure of nature.
-I agree, and I proposed that the relevant objective structure is causal structure and that the relevant correspondence is a matter of the satisfaction of accommodation demands.
-It is tempting to articulate this claim further by saying that the realist about species believes that species are natural kinds which exist independently of scientific practice.
-Call this latter conception the "practice-independence of natural kinds" (henceforth: pink) conception of realism about kinds.
-[There's an initially unintended pun here.
+Locke Kitcher (1984) says that the reality of species consists in a correspondence between species classifications and the objective structure of nature.
+I agree, and I have proposed that the relevant objective structure is causal structure and that the relevant correspondence is a matter of the satisfaction of accommodation demands.
+It is tempting to articulate this claim further by saying that the realist about species believes that species are natural kinds that exist independently of scientific practice.
+Call this latter conception the "practice independence of natural kinds" (henceforth, pink) conception of realism about kinds.
+(There's an initially unintended pun here.
 I take the version of realism developed in this paper to be a natural extension of dialectical materialism in the Red tradition.
-I here defend that tradition against a merely pink alternative.]
+I here defend that tradition against a merely pink alternative.)

-If one's conception of realism about kinds is pink, then it will be tempting to treat higher taxa as (much) less real that individual organisms or species.
-After all, it might be thought that it is hard to see how Mammalia could be exist independently of classificatory practice.
+If one's conception of realism about kinds is pink, then it will be tempting to treat higher taxa as (much) less real than individual organisms or species.
+After all, it might be thought difficult to see how Mammalia could exist independently of classificatory practice.
 I propose to rebut the pink conception.

-Locke maintained that while Nature makes things similar and different, kinds are "the workmanship of men."
-I believe that, gender bias aside, he was right to say this.
-Indeed, I think that the lesson we should draw from the accommodation thesis is that the theory of natural kinds just is (nothing but) the theory of how accommodation is (sometimes) achieved between our linguistic, classificatory and inferential practices and the causal structure of the world.
-A natural kind just is the implementation, in language and in conceptual, experimental and inferential practice, of a (component of) a way of satisfying the accommodation demands of a disciplinary matrix.
-Natural kinds are features, not
+Locke maintained that whereas Nature makes things similar and different, kinds are "the workmanship of men."
+I believe that, gender bias aside, he was right.
+Indeed, I think that the lesson we should draw from the accommodation thesis is that the theory of natural kinds just is (nothing but) the theory of how accommodation is (sometimes) achieved between our linguistic, classificatory, and inferential practices and the causal structure of the world.
+A natural kind just is the implementation-in language and in conceptual, experimental, and inferential practice-of a (component of) a way of satisfying the accommodation demands of a disciplinary matrix.
+Natural kinds are features not of the world outside our practice, but of the ways in which that practice engages with the rest of the world.
+Taxonomists sometimes speak of the "erection" of higher taxa, thus treating such taxa as, in a sense, human constructions.
+They are right, and the same thing is true of natural kinds in general.